-Environmental & Design Qualities to ensure development does not compromise the environment and achieves a form
+Environmental & Design Qualities to ensure development does not compromise the environment and achieves a form that makes a

-The Purpose of Place and Amount of Development policies apply to developments proposed in each of the 5 broad land use character areas (two of which are divided into 6 sub-areas).
+The Purpose of Place and Amount of Development policies apply to developments proposed in each of the 5 broad land use character areas (two of which are divided into 6 subareas).
 The Contributions to Infrastructure and Environmental & Design Qualities policies apply to all applications for planning permission.